Trel725/chavrprog/README.md

 -p r FILE - read EEPROM to FILE
 -p w HEX - write eeprom from intel hex file
 -f - read fuse bits
--l BYTE - write low fuse
--H BYTE - write high fuse
+-l BYTE - write low fuse, must be in hex format, e.g. 0x2A -H BYTE - write high fuse, must be in hex format, e.g. 0x2A
--x BYTE - write extended fuse
--L read lock bits
+-x BYTE - write extended fuse, must be in hex format, e.g. 0x2A -L read lock bits
+-t TIME - overwrite default writing timeout (4500 us), useful for slower chips.
+12000 was reported to work with AtTiny85

 There is 2 verification functions implemented - fast and strict.
 By default with -a command fast one is used.
 This is good for writing homogenous HEX files - like most of programms, and works much faster because verifies only written part.
 Another one verifies whole memory, what makes it applicable for complex HEX with gaps, but works slower due to whole chip reading.